alexlundry/ppol6802_spring24/code_demos/Week-5-Univariate.md

 ![](Week-5-Univariate_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

 A good start, thanks to ggplot’s sensible defaults!
+Most importantly, with geom_bar it is defaulting the **stat** call to “count” and simply counting up the number of items for each primary_fuel category.

 But there are many ways we can improve this, so let’s get to it.
 First, and most obviously, let’s give these bars a meaningful sort, preferably in order of the number of instances in the data.

 How do we do this?
 Well, we could “bake an apple pie from scratch” OR we could use an easily accessible function, in this case, a tidyverse